National Curriculum objectives

 - Careers information, advice and guidance offered at the school aim to set pupils up for the next stage of their education.
 Subject teachers are expected to include aspirations and future careers in their teaching.
 Bespoke careers education such as trips, theme days, mock interviews, in-house CIAG, external opportunities included fairs and visits to industries and apprenticeships workshops are planned to support and inspire our pupils.

-Impact is measured through half termly formative and summative attainment data analysis, termly assessed reading ages, success in external assessments including GCSEs, stakeholder voice (pupil, parent and staff), annual NEET data, daily credit card percentages, attendance at rewards trips, etc. It is also measured through an analysis of the pupils’ ILP, EHCP, PEP, behaviour, attendance and ILP targets.
+Social, emotional and Mental Health impact is measured through stakeholder voice (pupil, parent and staff), annual NEET data, daily credit card percentages, attendance, and access to the school reward system.
+It is also measured through an analysis of the pupils’ ILP, EHCP, PEP, behaviour, attendance and ILP targets.

 The curriculum is reviewed annually to ensure that it best meets the needs of the pupils.